Poles in the United Kingdom: Polish Resettlement Act 1947

 When the Second World War ended, a communist government was installed in Poland.
 Most Poles felt betrayed by their wartime allies and declined to "return to Poland" either because their homeland had become a hostile foreign state or because of Soviet repressions of Poles, Soviet conduct during the Warsaw uprising of 1944, the trial of the Sixteen, and executions of former members of the Home Army.
-To accommodate Poles unable to return to their home country, Britain enacted the Polish Resettlement Act of 1947, Britain's first mass immigration law.
+To accommodate Poles unable to return to their home country, Britain enacted the Polish Resettlement Act 1947, Britain's first mass immigration law.
 Initially, a very large Polish community was centred around Swindon, where many military personnel had been stationed during the war.

 After occupying Polish Resettlement Corps camps, many Poles settled in London and other conurbations, many of them recruited as European Volunteer Workers.
 Many others settled in the British Empire, forming large Polish Canadian and Polish Australian communities, or in the United States and Argentina.

 Post-war dispersal and settlement

 In the 1951 UK Census, some 162,339 residents had listed Poland as their birthplace, up from 44,642 in 1931.
 Polish arrivals to the UK included survivors of German concentration and POW camps and war wounded needing additional help adapting to civilian life.
 This help was provided by a range of charitable endeavours, some coordinated by Sue Ryder (1924–2000), a British humanitarian who, as Baroness Ryder of Warsaw, was later raised to the House of Lords and spoke there in the cause of Poland.

+An estimated 99,000 Poles who resettled in Great Britain, roughly 60% of the post-war community, had experienced deportation from eastern Poland to the Soviet Union in 1940.
+Following the Sikorski-Mayski agreement, these Poles were evacuated first to Iran, after which civilian refugees were sent to British Imperial territories in India and East Africa.
+The patterns of community formation seen in these refugee communities in the British Imperial periphery informed the patterns that emerged in PRC accommodation in post-war Britain.

 Another British woman, Dame Cicely Saunders, was inspired by three displaced Polish men to revolutionise palliative care and care of the dying.
 She met the first two, David Tasma—who had escaped from the Warsaw Ghetto—and Antoni Michniewicz, as they were dying.
 The third Pole, Marian Bohusz-Szyszko, a painter and art critic, supported her work and became her husband in old age.
 Saunders is considered the founder of the hospice movement.